 Sanma

-Known in english as Pacific saury, sanma are the unofficial national fish of Japan in autumn, during which they’re abundant and at their peak.
-Most often enjoyed grilled over an open flame and served with a little Japanese radish (daikon), lemon and salt on the side, the sanma flesh is light, soft and almost sweet making it an excellent addition to many dishes and a popular choice for Japanese breakfasts.
-The light, but smoky flavour makes them popular even with non-seafood lovers, don’t be afraid to give it a try!
+Known in English as Pacific saury, sanma is the unofficial national fish of Japan in autumn, during which they’re abundant and at their peak.
+Most often enjoyed grilled over an open flame and served with a little Japanese radish (daikon), lemon and salt on the side.
+The sanma flesh is light, soft and almost sweet making it an excellent addition to many dishes and a popular choice for Japanese breakfasts.
+The light, but smoky flavour makes them popular even with non-seafood lovers.
+Don’t be afraid to give it a try!

 Photo credit: ayu oshimi, licensed under Creative Commons BY-SA 2.0